Hooksett (CDP), New Hampshire

-Hooksett is a census-designated place (CDP) in the town of Hooksett in Merrimack County, New Hampshire, United States.
+Hooksett is a census-designated place (CDP) in the town of Hooksett, New Hampshire, United States.
 The CDP includes the historic central village of Hooksett as well as suburban and rural land surrounding it.
 The population of the CDP was 5,283 at the 2020 census, out of 14,871 in the entire town.

 Geography

 The CDP occupies the central to northern parts of the town of Hooksett, on both sides of the Merrimack River.
 The village of Hooksett is at the center of the CDP, where Main Street crosses the Merrimack.
 The CDP extends north to the Bow and Allenstown town lines and south to include the Granite Hill Villages housing development.
 Interstate 93 forms the western edge of the CDP, with access from Exit 11 at the Hooksett toll plaza, and U.S. Route 3 runs through the eastern side.
 New Hampshire Route 3A passes through the center of the CDP along the west side of the Merrimack River.
 Hooksett is bordered to the north by the Suncook CDP in the town of Allenstown.

 Concord, the state capital, is 9 mi to the north via I-93 or NH 3A and 10 mi to the north via US 3, while Manchester, the largest city in the state, is 8 mi to the south.

 According to the U.S. Census Bureau, the Hooksett CDP has a total area of 15.1 sqkm, of which 14.0 sqkm are land and 1.1 sqkm, or 7.60%, are water.